Better Diameter Bounds for Efficient Shortcuts and a Structural Criterion for Constructiveness: Introduction

-We emphasize that all our lower bounds can be proved using the earliest and arguably the most intuitive construction, first introduced in \cite{Hesse03}, based on large convex sets, together with an improved alternation product due to \cite{LuWWX22}.
+We note that proofs of our improved diameter lower bounds for certified shortcuts can be concisely derived in a black-box way from the earliest construction, introduced in \cite{Hesse03} and later refined by \cite{HuangP21}, based on large convex sets, together with an improved alternation product due to \cite{LuWWX22}.

-At a very high level, all known lower bound constructions for shortcuts are layered graphs where each layer consists of integral grid points in constant (either $2$ or $3$ to be exact) dimensions.
-The general goal is to pack as many long paths as possible into the graph such that each path is the unique path between its endpoints and does not overlap too much with other paths\footnote{Some known constructions allow long overlaps between a small number of critical paths, but such approach does not change the main ideas discussed here.}.
+At a very high level, most known lower bound constructions for shortcuts are layered graphs where each layer consists of integral grid points in constant (either $2$ or $3$ to be exact) dimensions\footnote{Higher dimensions are studied in only a few prior works (e.g., \cite{Hesse03,WilliamsXX24}) when considering other related settings such as $\cO(n^{2-\epsilon})$-size shortcuts.}.
+The general goal is to pack as many long paths as possible into the graph such that each path is the unique path between its endpoints and does not overlap too much with other paths\footnote{Some known constructions (e.g. \cite{WilliamsXX24,HoppenworthXX25}) allow long overlaps between a small number of critical paths.
+Nevertheless, such approach does not change the main ideas discussed here.}.
 Each such path is called a critical path and is defined by its starting vertex and a critical direction, which specifies the exact edge to traverse in each layer.

 These constructions are typically parameterized by two numbers $D$ and $r$.
 The depth $D$ corresponds to the number of layers in the graph, which is equivalent to the number of edges in each critical path and thus should be maximized.
 Meanwhile, $r$ typically controls the range of the critical directions.
 In general, the goal is to pack a superlinear number of critical paths so that no linear-size shortcut can reduce the length of every critical path.
 Due to the layered nature of the graphs, the number of starting vertices is smaller than the total number of vertices by a factor of $D$.
 This has to be compensated by the number of critical directions, which is polynomial in $r$.
 As a result, it demands that $r$ has a polynomial dependency on $D$.
-All later improvements can be essentially viewed as optimizing this relation between $r$ and $D$ via more complicated constructions.
+To some extent, all later improvements can be viewed as optimizing this relation between $r$ and $D$ via more complicated constructions.

 The most notable benefit of working with certified shortcuts is that such optimization is no longer required.
 Indeed, in order to reduce the length of a critical path from $D$ to $D/2$, any certified shortcut has to add at least $D/2$ new edges.
 Consequently, we gain a factor of $\Theta(D)$ for free, and it suffices to set $r$ to be any large enough constant.